Table of Contents

 During the take-over of the region's administration by

-government, it appears that there was a lapse of time
+the Québec government, it appears that there was a lapse

-February and March 1966 between the Sûreté Provinciale du
+and March 1966 between the Sûreté Provinciale du Québec,

-Québec, the Ministry of Justice and DIAND addresses the
+the Ministry of Justice and DIAND addresses the subject of

-of rabies encountered among the dog populations in
+rabies encountered among the dog populations in Fort-Chimo

 demonstrates that the lack of action by the government led

-where there was no other alternative but to kill the dogs
+to a situation where there was no other alternative but to

-This is one example of the insensitive approach of
+example of the insensitive approach of government towards

-A translation of an extract of a letter addressed by
+population.
+A translation of an extract of a letter

 "In September 1965 I made a request to Mr. Edmond Bernier, Engineer at the Department of Natural Resources, in order to obtain injections against rabies.
 He stated to me that he would take care of it as soon as he returned to Quebec City.
 In November 1965, I phoned Mr. Bernier to remind him of the importance of obtaining injections against rabies for Great-Whale-River.
 Both these requests have, to date, remained unanswered, and today in Great-Whale-River we have many cases of rabies.
 It should be mentioned that none of the Departments in Great-Whale-River have taken steps to obtain injections.
 At this stage, the only remedy being used is to kill the dogs."
 272. Wandering Dogs